JoshMcMillen/BrewHand/extension-readme.md

 **Input:**
 ```
-@quality-first Create a function to validate email addresses
+@brewhand Create a function to validate email addresses
 ```

 **Output:**